 “To plant a garden is to believe in tomorrow.”
 Audrey Hepburn

 OK, I must confess.
 This recipe and this one only, I did make before.
 But it highlights so many summer flavors I just had to make it again to share.
 It’s the easiest thing to put together and it’s a beautiful salad to showcase the abundant cucumbers, dill and mint growing in the garden.
 For me, the ingredient that puts this over the edge is the pomegranate molasses.
-Please if you make this recipe do not eliminate the molasses!!
-It gives depth of sour sweetness and contrasts so well with the cucumber, pistachios and herbs.
+Please if you make this recipe do not eliminate the molasses!
+It gives sour and sweet contrast that makes this salad sparkle.

 Ingredients: 4 small Persian cucumbers peeled, 1/2 cup Greek style yogurt, 1/2 cup pistachios lightly toasted, 20 fresh mint leaves, 1 tablespoon chopped dill, sea salt and pepper, 1/4 cup pomegranate molasses, 8 fresh mulberries, blackberries or black raspberries